211101-java-react-enterprise/william_nelson_p0/project-0.md

 All project concepts must display the following domain-independent features/requirements:

-- [ ] Use of custom data structures (do not use java.util Collection types!)
+- [ ] Use of custom data structures (do not use java.com.revature.banking.util Collection types!)
 - [ ] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
 - [ ] Unit tests for all business-logic classes
 - [ ] All exceptions are properly caught and handled